Shark Week with OMQ

 Sharks are always motivated to eat, even if they are full.
 Studies show that sharks could start a frenzy in reaction to high amounts of stress around the water.. stress that could be caused by injured fish caught by fishermen!
 They'll start to swarm and look for the easy prey to eat!

 Be careful where you choose to fish.
 Don't let your beautiful fishing day turn into your worst nightmare!

 6) Objects in Rear View are Smaller than they Appear

 When you're scuba diving and wearing a flat mask underwater, things will appear closer and over 30% bigger than they actually are due to the refaction that the mask creates with the reduced light in the environment. (science!)

-Or maybe OMQ’s forgetting to breath and the lack of oxygen is just getting to him.
+Or maybe OMQ's forgetting to breathe and the lack of oxygen is just getting to him.